dartmoon-io/aos-responsive/README.md

 })
 ```

-Now only `data-aos` will be checked against the breakpoint overrides.
+Now, only `data-aos` will be checked against the breakpoint overrides.

 Just to be clear: